 The furniture requested earlier in February, was received in September and supplied by Redmond Farrington at a cost of £60/0/0.

 By July 1863 requests for funding from the Department of Police at the Western Districts was made to replace the roofing of the Lockup Keepers quarters, the roofing being "perfectly worn out".
 If the replacement was approved the work was to be undertaken by the constables themselves.
 The bark required was about 30 sheets at a cost of 2/6p per sheet.
 The works was approved by the Department of Public Works in August 1863 and the materials were supplied by a Mr. Charles Gratton for a total cost of £3/15/0.

-issued a Prospectus covering the Reserve even though the site was still occupied by the Police.
+16th Nov 1872 - Camp Gold Mining Company noted as covering a portion of the Police Reserve even though the site was still occupied by the Police.

-2017 - Survey tape marks the outline of what remains of the Watchhouse
+2017 - Survey tape marks the outline of what remains of the Watchhouse/Courthouse

 2017 - Aerial view showing the outline of the Watchhouse